Alarmod/MRI_MedicalAnalysis/Tutorial.md

 1.1.
 Converting the source data intended for training the ANN to the YOLO format (https://docs.ultralytics.com/datasets/segment/#ultralytics-yolo-format).

 1.2.
-Training the neural network (see the example of the training script in the file https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/train.py).
+Training the neural network (see the example of the training script in the file [yolo_8_segment_brain_ischemia_msk/train.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/train.py).

 1.3.
-Converting the settings of the trained neural network to the ONNX format (see the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/export.bat).
-The export parameters (the width and height of the internal input of the neural network) were obtained from the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/get_net_info.py.
+Converting the settings of the trained neural network to the ONNX format (see the script [yolo_8_segment_brain_ischemia_msk/export.bat](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/export.bat).
+The export parameters (the width and height of the internal input of the neural network) must obtained from the script [yolo_8_segment_brain_ischemia_msk/get_net_info.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/yolo_8_segment_brain_ischemia_msk/get_net_info.py).

-2. Using the yolo_segment_with_nanobind module (https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind).
+2. Using the [yolo_segment_with_nanobind](https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/yolo_segment_with_nanobind) module.
 The Python API of the module includes the setGlobalThreadPoolSize function (the only parameter of the function specifies the number of computing threads used to implement multi-threaded processing in CPU mode) and a description of the YOLO class, which implements the following methods:

 - constructor with parameters: